Redditch: Districts of Redditch

-Since 2011, Redditch has participated in the Greater Birmingham & Solihull Local Enterprise Partnership along with neighbouring authorities Birmingham, Bromsgrove, Cannock Chase, East Staffordshire, Lichfield, Solihull, Tamworth, and Wyre Forest.
+Since 2011, Redditch has participated in the Greater Birmingham & Solihull Local Enterprise Partnership along with neighbouring authorities Birmingham, Bromsgrove, Cannock Chase, East Staffordshire, Lichfield, Solihull, Tamworth and Wyre Forest.

 Green belt

-Redditch is within a green belt region that extends into the wider surrounding counties, and is in place to reduce urban sprawl, prevent the towns in the nearby West Midlands conurbations centred around Birmingham and Coventry, discouraging further convergence, protect the identity of outlying communities, encourage brownfield reuse, and preserve nearby countryside.
+Redditch is within a green belt region that extends into the wider surrounding counties, and is in place to reduce urban sprawl, prevent further convergence between the towns surrounding the West Midlands conurbations of Birmingham and Coventry, protect the identity of outlying communities, encourage brownfield reuse and preserve nearby countryside.
 This is achieved by restricting inappropriate development within the designated areas, and imposing stricter conditions on permitted building.

-The main urban area up to the Webheath, Walkwood, and Hunt End suburbs, Astwood Bank, and the southernmost extent of the borough are exempt from the green belt area, bar small adjacent green belt 'wedges', but surrounding smaller villages, hamlets, and rural areas such as Feckenham, Littleworth, Old Yarr, and Ham Green up to the B4090 Salt Way road are 'washed over' by the designation.
+The main urban area up to the Webheath, Walkwood, and Hunt End suburbs, Astwood Bank, and the southernmost extent of the borough are exempt from the green belt area, bar small adjacent green belt 'wedges', but surrounding smaller villages, hamlets and rural areas such as Feckenham, Littleworth, Old Yarr and Ham Green up to the B4090 Salt Way road are 'washed over' by the designation.
 The green belt was first drawn up under Worcestershire County Council, and the size in the borough in 2017 amounted to some 1800 ha.

 Transport

 The M42 motorway is a short drive away and it is linked by dual carriageways and A-class roads to surrounding towns such as Bromsgrove and Evesham.
-There are regular bus services to Studley, Bromsgrove, Catshill, and Birmingham.
+There are regular bus services to Bromsgrove, Kidderminster, Studley and Stratford-upon-Avon.

 Railway

-The Redditch railway station is a southern terminus of the Cross-City Line and provides a regular train service via Birmingham New Street to Four Oaks and Lichfield.
+Redditch railway station is one of the southern termini of the Cross-City Line, and provides a regular train service to Four Oaks via Birmingham New Street, which serves to Lichfield Trent Valley on Sundays.
+The station, and all trains serving it, are operated by West Midlands Railway.

 Redditch railway station was first opened as the terminus of the Redditch Railway on 19 September 1859, alongside what is now Clive Road.
 This first station stayed until 4 May 1868 when the last section from Alcester to Redditch of the Redditch and Evesham Railway was closed, at which point a second station was built alongside the junction of Bromsgrove Road and Plymouth Road.
 This station was provided with a standard Midland Railway design and two platforms.
 The current station was built in 1993.

 Buses

 There is an extensive network of local bus services run by Diamond West Midlands and other operators (including Stagecoach and a community run bus).
-Many services run from the bus station in the town centre, a postcard of which was voted Britain's most boring postcard in a competition run by the photographer Martin Parr.
+Most services run from the bus station in the town centre, a postcard of which was voted Britain's most boring postcard in a competition run by the photographer Martin Parr.
 The bus station was rebuilt as part of the 2002 shopping centre expansion.

-Some areas of Redditch have dedicated bus routes; however, there have been issues with safety on these routes and 3 children have died over the past 15 years.
+Some areas of Redditch have dedicated bus routes; however, there have been issues with safety on these routes and three children have died over the past 15 years.